sacOO7/OpenSubtitle-API/README.md

 ## Introduction
-This is an API implemented in java using XML-RPC protocol.This protocol is implemented as a client which requests for resources on server.The Opensubtitle documentation creating API can be found [here](https://trac.opensubtitles.org/projects/opensubtitles/wiki/XMLRPC)
+This is an API implemented in java using XML-RPC protocol.This protocol is implemented as a client which requests for resources on server.The Opensubtitle documentation for creating API can be found [here](https://trac.opensubtitles.org/projects/opensubtitles/wiki/XMLRPC)

 Download [dependency jar](https://github.com/sacOO7/OpenSubtitleDownloader-API/blob/master/out/artifacts/OpensubtitlesDownloader_jar/OpensubtitlesDownloader.jar?raw=true)